 You could write down your speech and practice it before making the call.
 After introducing yourself, go straight to the point and let them know that you are calling to confirm that your application to their recent vacancy advert (mention the exact position you applied for) was received.

-If you do not get feedback after applying to several jobs it may simply be because you are not qualified for the jobs.
+If you do not get feedback after applying to several jobs it may simply be because you were not qualified for the jobs.
 Make sure you apply to jobs that you qualify for in terms of:

 - Required remuneration